davekinkead/philosophy/The boundary problem in democratic theory - Arrhenius.md

 # The boundary problem in democratic theory

+The boundary problem is defined as "Who should be eligible to take part in which decision-making processes?" p1  It is a "fundamental issue in democratic theory" p1 but it is "perhaps not equally clear that the boundary problem raises problem regarding the justification and legitimacy of democracy." p2

-"If we take democracy as a decision method, then Whelan charge against democratic theory misses its target since it is not supposed to deliver any solution to the boundary problem.
+His position is that "if we take democracy as a decision method, then Whelan's charge against democratic theory misses its target since it is not supposed to deliver any solution to the boundary problem.
 If we take democracy as a normative ideal, then there seems to be a promising candidate for a boundary principle: the all affected principle." p14

-The boundary problem is defined as "Who should be eligible to take part in which decision-making processes?" p1

-"It is perhaps not equally clear that the boundary problem raises problem regarding the justification and legitimacy of democracy." p2

-Highlights a number of related questions: p3
+He highlights a number of related questions: p3

   - "how we should decide the relevant political competence for membership in the political community?"